 What’s it all about?

-This animal study explores the use of several weakly acidic and viscous household solutions as an immediate intervention post-button battery ingestion to help reduce corrosive damage.
-The theory is that solutions such as apple juice, Powerade, honey and Carafate (anti-ulcer medication) would help to neutralise the oesophageal irrigation following button battery ingestion.
+This animal study explores using several weakly acidic and viscous household solutions as an immediate intervention post-button battery ingestion to help reduce corrosive damage.
+The theory is that solutions such as apple juice, Powerade, honey and Carafate (anti-ulcer medication) could help to neutralise the oesophageal irritation following button battery ingestion.

 Why does it matter?

-3000 button battery ingestions occur annually in the US and this problem is growing.
-Children under 6 years are at the highest risk for ingestion.
-Serious damage from the battery can occur in 2 hours.
-Erosion through vital structures can cause serious short-term and long-term consequences including death.
+3000 button battery ingestions occur annually in the US, and this problem is growing.
+Children under six years are at the highest risk for ingestion.
+Serious damage from the battery can occur in two hours.
+Erosion through vital structures can cause serious short-term and long-term consequences, including death.
 If intermediary interventions could reduce the damage caused by the ingestion of button batteries, that would be of great benefit.

 Clinically Relevant Bottom Line: